What is workers' compensation?

 The problem with workers’ compensation today.

-80% of small businesses overpay for workers’ compensation insurance by up to 30%.
-That’s an expensive problem.
+Approximately 80% of small businesses are overcharged for workers’ compensation insurance by up to 30%.

-Buying workers’ comp online is virtually impossible.
+Buying workers’ compensation online is virtually impossible.
 Getting quotes usually involves paperwork and delays.

 Workers’ comp protects small businesses.